3 HR Reports Every Small Business Needs

 Hiring practices can make or break a business.
 With hiring, the goal is to put the right person in the right job at the right time.
 The hiring process itself can be quite expensive when you consider the cost of a job posting, loss of productivity during training, and the time and resources required from hiring managers.
 Rapid turnover can drive this cost up even more, as your organization runs through the same process again and again.

 However, you may not realize how much the hiring process costs if your organization doesn’t currently measure that.
 Creating a hiring report can help you and your team understand where you’re spending your resources, which is the first step to determining if those are the right spending decisions.
+Ideally, hiring protocols should be clearly indicated in the early days of a business and can even be worked into your business plan.

 The key elements of a hiring report are: